paragonie/RandomLib/README.md

 High Strength keys should ONLY be used for generating extremely strong cryptographic keys.
 Generating them is very resource intensive and may take several minutes or more depending on the requested size.

-**There are currently no mixers shipped with this package that are capable of creating a high space generator.
-This will not work out of the box!**

 ### Generator